Why Sustainable Investing is a No-Brainer. And How to do it.

 If you work for a company and have limited options for what you can invest in, here’s a roadmap for how to change that.
 If you want help, feel free to reach out to Fossil Free Funds – I’ve talked to them and they’d be happy to help you!

 …and don’t be afraid to ask your co-workers to help you make this happen.
-A 2016 study showed that 74% of people “would like to see more socially responsible investments in [their] retirement plan offering.”
+A showed that 74% of people “would like to see more socially responsible investments in [their] retirement plan offering.”

 Why investing in sustainability is smart.